coldhakca/coldkernel/README.md

 coldkernel is an automated build tool for grsec-enabled kernels on Debian, Ubuntu and CentOS.
 It also includes experimental support for Qubes TemplateVMs.

-You will need (at least) 4GB of free disk space.
+You will need (at least) 4GB of free disk space before starting the build.

 ## Dependencies